zxl19/Hand_Eye_Extrinsic_Calibration/README.md

     rosbag record -o out /aft_mapped_to_init /novatel_data/inspvax
     ```

-2. Convert rosbag to `.csv` format.
+2. Convert the recorded topics into `.csv` format.
     - Use [rosbag_to_csv](https://github.com/AtsushiSakai/rosbag_to_csv).
         - Change `line 30` and `line 42` in `/scripts/rosbag_to_csv.py`
             from: